 My resulting rhubarb habit meant that we didn’t have enough left to harvest to make much of anything.
 Sorry, Mom!
-We had to rely on the kindness of friends to meet our rhubarb needs that year, which is exactly what I did this year.
+We had to rely on the kindness of friends to meet our rhubarb needs that year.
+I’m doing the same thing this year.
 My dream of planting a giant garden this year was put on hold in order to tackle a certain son’s bizarre medical emergency and a myriad of outdoor DIY projects, but those are stories for another time.

 While strawberry rhubarb pie is one of my favorites, I wanted to do something a little different with the classic combination, so I blended it into a creamy frozen treat for National Ice Cream Month.
-For this application, I roasted strawberries with the rhubarb to temper the bitter edge, while also caramelizing the sugars in both the fruit and vegetable.
-Then, it was added to my go-to vanilla ice cream base.
+For this application, I roast strawberries with the rhubarb to temper the bitter edge.
+Doing so also caramelizes the sugars in both the fruit and vegetable.

-The sweet-tangy combination is so addictive that it was all I could do not to eat all of the roasted strawberry-rhubarb goodness with a spoon when it was still warm from the oven.
+The sweet-tangy combination is so addictive!
+It was hard not to eat that roasted strawberry-rhubarb goodness with a spoon fresh from the oven.
 You have been warned!
 If you’re feeling especially lazy, you could just spoon the warm fruit over really great vanilla ice cream, but if you can resist, let it cool and make this ice cream.
 The resulting scoops of creamy, sweet, and tangy roasted strawberry rhubarb ice cream are well worth the wait!

 Roasted Strawberry Rhubarb Ice Cream might just become a new summer dessert addiction.